mpourabedini/RestH2Example/README.md

 # RestH2Example

 This is a simple rest spring boot project using h2 in-memory database.
-You can run it using embeddd tomcat.If you want to deploy it on OpenLiberty server, you should do:
+If you want to deploy it on OpenLiberty server, you should do:

   1. Download OpenLiberty.
   2. Extract it into a directory.